iphearum/smis-sso/auth-gateway/README.md

+# SMIS SSO Platform

+This folder describes the shared SSO platform that backs the `@smis/sso-client` package.
+The platform uses a NestJS API gateway and a small web UI hosted at `auth.smis.itc.edu.kh` to manage sessions and authorize downstream applications.

 # Auth Gateway (NestJS)

 A NestJS service that fronts SMIS and powers `auth.smis.itc.edu.kh`.
 The gateway now includes runnable scaffolding with in-memory